Robert Christgau: Views

 In a broad sense, Christgau says he responds to qualities of "tone, spirit, [and] music", disregarding, for instance, scholarly analysis of artists such as Bob Dylan.
 He readily admits to having prejudices and generally dislikes genres such as heavy metal, salsa, dance, art rock, progressive rock, bluegrass, gospel, Irish folk, jazz fusion, and classical music.
 "I admire metal's integrity, brutality, and obsessiveness", Christgau wrote in 1986, "but I can't stand its delusions of grandeur, the way it apes and misapprehends reactionary notions of nobility".
 In a 2015 interview, he described heavy metal as "symphonic bombast without the intelligence and complexity, although there's a lot of virtuosity. ...
 That music is so masculine in a really retrograde way; I don't like that at all.
 It seems to me to have a very 19th-century notion of power."
 He said in 2018 that he rarely writes about jazz as it is "hard" to write about in an "impressionistic way", that he is "not at all well-schooled in the jazz albums of the '50s and '60s", and that he has neither the "language nor the frame of reference to write readily about them".
 This was even while critiquing jazz artists like Miles Davis, Ornette Coleman, and Sonny Rollins; he said "finding the words involves either considerable effort or a stroke of luck".

 Christgau has also admitted to disliking the records of Jeff Buckley and Nina Simone, stating that the latter's classical background, "default gravity and depressive tendencies are qualities I'm seldom attracted to in any kind of art."
 He is skeptical of the notion of outsider music, having described it in one of his Consumer Guide columns as "a hustle" perpetuated by Irwin Chusid, whom Christgau describes as a "tedious ideologue."
 Writing in a two-part feature on music critics for Rolling Stone in 1976, Dave Marsh bemoaned Christgau as a "classic, sad example" of how "many critics ... superimpos[ed] their own, frequently arbitrary, standards upon performers."
-Marsh accused him of becoming "arrogant and humorless–the raves are reserved for jazz artists, while even the best rock is treated condescendingly unless it conforms to Christgau's passion for leftist politics (particularly feminism) and bohemian culture."
+Marsh accused him of becoming "arrogant and humorless—the raves are reserved for jazz artists, while even the best rock is treated condescendingly unless it conforms to Christgau's passion for leftist politics (particularly feminism) and bohemian culture."
 Marsh named another prejudice of Christgau's to be "apolitical or middle-class performers" of rock music.

+Musical genres

+Christgau coined the term "skronk", which would be adopted by music critic Lester Bangs in his article "A Reasonable Guide to Horrible Noise" (1981).
+He also coined the term "pigfuck" in the early 1980s, to describe the caustic sounds of emerging noise rock band Sonic Youth.